xpack/web-doxygen/website/docs/manual/pages/commands.md

 <li>If {curly} braces are used the argument extends until the next paragraph.
 Paragraphs are delimited by a blank line or by a section indicator.
 Note that {curly} braces are also used for command options, here the braces are mandatory and just 'normal' characters.
 The starting curly brace has to directly follow the command, so without whitespace.</li>
 </ul>

-<p>If in addition to the above argument specifiers [square] brackets are used the argument is optional, unless they are placed between quotes in that case they are a mandatory part of the command argument.</p>
+If in addition to the above argument specifiers \[square\] brackets are used the argument is optional, unless they are placed between quotes in that case they are a mandatory part of the command argument.

-<p>Here is an alphabetically sorted list of all commands with references to their documentation: <a id="showsecreflist"></a></p>
+Here is an alphabetically sorted list of all commands with references to their documentation: <a id="showsecreflist"></a>

 <ul class="doxyTocList">